ddev/ddev-browsersync/README.md

 ### WordPress Configuration Changes

+When this add-on is added to a WordPress project, DDEV's management of the installation files is turned off.

 The changes this add-on makes to the `wp-config-ddev.php` file during installation can be seen below.

 The `wp-config-ddev-browserync.php` file is included before the `/** WP_HOME URL */` comment.